Dan Crossley

 +44 (0) 333 012 4147

 Dan leads the team at the Food Ethics Council and is responsible for strategy and fundraising, plus management of the overall work programme.
 Dan has worked on food sustainability issues for around 20 years, leading work on a range of issues, from our relationship with meat to tackling household food insecurity to power dynamics in the food system.
-He writes a regular monthly column for the Grocer, a leading food sector magazine.
+He writes a regular column for the Grocer, a leading food sector magazine.

 He formerly led Forum for the Future’s work on sustainable food, where he advised many of the world’s leading businesses and previously worked for a food manufacturing company.
 Dan has an MSc in Environmental Technology (specialising in Business and Sustainability) from Imperial College London and a BA (Hons) in Geography from University of Cambridge.

 Outside of the world of food, Dan is a fair weather cyclist, culminating each year in a charity bike ride, cycling from London to Paris in 24 hours.
-He’s also a keen supporter of social enterprise.
+He’s also a supporter of social enterprise.